open-metadata/OpenMetadata/openmetadata-docs/content/v1.0.x/menu.md

     color: violet-70
     icon: openmetadata

-  - category: How to Guides / CLI Ingestion with basic auth
-    url: /how-to-guides/cli-ingestion-with-basic-auth
-  - category: How to Guides / Feature configurations
+  - category: How to Guides / Admin Guide
-    url: /how-to-guides/feature-configurations
+    url: /how-to-guides/admin-guide
-  - category: How to Guides / Feature configurations / Bots
+  - category: How to Guides / Admin Guide / CLI Ingestion with Basic Auth
-    url: /how-to-guides/feature-configurations/bots
+    url: /how-to-guides/admin-guide/cli-ingestion-with-basic-auth
-  - category: How to Guides / Teams and Users
+  - category: How to Guides / Admin Guide / How to Add Custom Logo
-    url: /how-to-guides/teams-and-users
+    url: /how-to-guides/admin-guide/how-to-add-custom-logo
-  - category: How to Guides / Teams and Users / How to Organise Teams and Users
+  - category: How to Guides / Admin Guide / How to Add a Custom Property to an Entity
-    url: /how-to-guides/teams-and-users/how-to-organise-teams-and-users
+    url: /how-to-guides/admin-guide/how-to-add-custom-property-to-an-entity
-  - category: How to Guides / How to add a custom property to an entity
+  - category: How to Guides / Admin Guide / How to Add Language Support
-    url: /how-to-guides/how-to-add-custom-property-to-an-entity
+    url: /how-to-guides/admin-guide/how-to-add-language-support
-  - category: How to Guides / How to add Custom Logo
+  - category: How to Guides / Admin Guide / How to Organise Teams and Users
-    url: /how-to-guides/how-to-add-custom-logo
+    url: /how-to-guides/admin-guide/how-to-organise-teams-and-users
-  - category: How to Guides / How to Add Language Support
+  - category: How to Guides / Admin Guide / Bots
-    url: /how-to-guides/how-to-add-language-support
+    url: /how-to-guides/admin-guide/bots

   - category: Features
     url: /features